Get Your House Prepared for Trenchless Sewer Repair

 - Eliminate obstructions.

-Above and underground, familiarizing yourself with the layout of your piping, and moving your “stuff” out of the way.
+- Above and underground, familiarize yourself with the layout of your piping, and move your “stuff” out of the way.

 - Clear clogs.

-A few weeks before your repair date, clear your drains using drain or septic tank cleaner to ensure no debris or blockages will muck-up your installation.
+- A few weeks before your repair date, clear your drains using a drain or septic tank cleaner to ensure no debris or blockages will muck up your installation.

 - Deal with breaks.